-In 1954 Jacques Tits published the first version of what later would be called the Freuden-60 thal-Tits Magic Square (FTMS).
-This somewhat lesser known version emphasises mainly 61 the geometries in their natural occurrence in projective space; in an algebraic-differential 62 geometric setting one could rightfully call them varieties.
-Every cell, except those in the 63 most left column, contains two geometries: a "basic" one, and its "complexification".
-64 This way one obtains two 4×4 tables of representations of geometries, which are referred 65 to today as the non-split version and the split version, respectively.
-The first cell of the 66 second row consists of the ordinary Veronese embedding of a Pappian projective plane-67 the image of the plane under the standard Veronese map.
-Mazzocca and Melone [23] 68 proposed in 1984 a simple axiom system to characterise the finite such varieties.
-These 69 axioms were based on the properties of the varieties as algebraic-differential varieties, in 70 particular with regard to the images under the Veronese map of the lines of the projective 71 plane, which yields a system of conics covering the variety.
-Interestingly, when we replace 72 the "conics" with "(non-degenerate) quadrics of maximal Witt index" in these axioms, the 73 latter coincide with the basic geometric properties of Severi varieties over an algebraically 74 closed field as deduced by Zak when he proved the Hartshorne conjecture [35].
-Even more 75 interestingly, it follows from the main result of [27] that, after this deduction, one can 76 carry out the most substantial and major part of the classification of the Severi varieties in 77 an elementary way, without any reference to differential or algebraic geometry.
-This also 78 yielded a characterisation of the analogues of the Severi varieties over an arbitrary field, 79 and these are precisely the varieties of the second row of the split version of the FTMS, 80 thus giving rise to a far-reaching generalisation of the first 1984 results of Mazzocca and 81 The varieties of the second row of the non-split version of the FTMS were Melone.
-82 characterised in [22] by replacing "quadrics of maximal Witt index" with "quadrics of 83 Witt index 1".
-In fact, recently, the first three authors showed in [18] that, using non-84 degenerate quadrics of arbitrary (even non-uniform) Witt index in the axioms, no more 85 examples arise.
-This yields a unified axiom system for all varieties of both the split and 86 non-split version of the second row of the FTMS.
-87
+In 1954 Jacques Tits published the first version of what later would be called the Freudenthal-Tits Magic Square (FTMS).
+This somewhat lesser known version emphasises mainly the geometries in their natural occurrence in projective space; in an algebraic-differential geometric setting one could rightfully call them varieties.
+Every cell contains two geometries: a "basic" one, and its "complexification".
+This way one obtains two 4×4 tables of representations of geometries, which are referred to today as the non-split version and the split version, respectively.

+The first cell of the second row consists of the Veronese embedding of a Pappian projective plane-the image of the plane under the standard Veronese map.
+Mazzocca and Melone [23] proposed in 1984 a simple axiom system to characterise the finite such varieties.
+These axioms were based on the properties of the varieties as algebraic-differential varieties, in particular with regard to the images under the Veronese map of the lines of the projective plane, which yields a system of conics covering the variety.
+Interestingly, when we replace the "conics" with "(non-degenerate) quadrics of maximal Witt index" in these axioms, the axioms coincide with the basic geometric properties of Severi varieties over an algebraically closed field as deduced by Zak when he proved the Hartshorne conjecture [35].
+Even more interestingly, it follows from the main result of [27] that, after this deduction, one can carry out the most substantial and major part of the classification of the Severi varieties in an elementary way, without any reference to differential or algebraic geometry.
+This also yielded a characterisation of the analogues of the Severi varieties over an arbitrary field, and these are precisely the varieties of the second row of the split version of the FTMS, thus giving rise to a far-reaching generalisation of the first 1984 results of Mazzocca and Melone.
+It is remarkable that, although allowing quadrics of any maximal Witt index, only those of Witt index ≤ 5 lead to the examples.
+This is the geometric counterpart of the fact that split composition algebras, which index the columns of the FTMS, have dimension ≤ 8 over their center.
+Since the resulting axiom system for the Severi varieties over an arbitrary field does not make any reference to algebraic-geometric notions, we will use the name "abstract variety" for such point sets in a projective space over an arbitrary field.

+A highly similiar situation occurs for the non-split version of the second row of the FTMS.
+Indeed, these varieties were characterised in [22] by replacing "quadrics of maximal Witt index" with "quadrics of Witt index 1" (i.e., minimal Witt index, this time reflecting the dichotomy of the composition algebras either being division or split).
+In fact, recently, the first three authors showed in [18] that, using non-degenerate quadrics of arbitrary (even non-uniform) Witt index in the axioms, no more examples arise.
+This yields a unified axiom system for all (abstract) varieties of both the split and non-split version of the second row of the FTMS.